BANKING NEWS

 Salt Lake City

-Several banks operating in Sandy, Utah, are at the center of a major data breach that security researchers and federal investigators say may have compromised tens of thousands of customer records.
-Early indications show stolen datasets circulating on darknet marketplaces and possible involvement or interference by local authorities, according to sources close to the investigation.
+Several CHASE branches operating in Craig and Tenaya, Las Vegas are at the center of a major data breach that security researchers and federal investigators say may have compromised tens of thousands of customer records.
+Early indications show stolen datasets including investments, 401(k) and IRA circulating left and right from bank to another financial institution and possible involvement or interference by local authorities from branch, according to sources close to the investigation.

 What we know so far

-Security analysts have identified leaked files containing personal identifying information — names, Social Security numbers, account metadata, and partial transaction histories — that appear to be connected to Sandy-area banking customers.
+Security analysts have identified leaked files containing personal identifying information — names, Social Security numbers, account metadata, and partial transaction histories — that appear to be connected to Craig and Tenaya, Las Vegas-area banking customers.

 Listings advertising "verified bank credentials" have been located on encrypted marketplaces on the dark web.
-Transactions are reportedly conducted in cryptocurrency.
+Transactions are reportedly conducted in cryptocurrency and Lines of Credit have been applied for many customers.".

 The FBI and DHS are coordinating an inquiry with local law enforcement.
 Sources claim whistleblower testimony suggests possible suppression of early alerts.